puppetlabs/puppet-docs/source/upgrade/index.md

 If you haven't looked at Puppet Enterprise lately, be prepared to be impressed.
 In 2015, Puppet Enterprise moved to a quarterly release cadence with a numbering scheme that represents the year/number/patch, like Puppet Enterprise 2016.1.2, to decouple their numbers from the Puppet codebase.
 Since the first of these (Puppet Enterprise 2015.2), each release has built killer features on the open-source platform: orchestration, visualization and reporting, and role-based access control are just some of the highlights.

-### Orchestration

 In 2016, we debuted new orchestration capabilities in Puppet Enterprise that make it easier to deploy changes rapidly with confidence and run ordered deployments across your infrastructure and applications.
 You can orchestrate change on-demand and run phased deployments, with full and direct control, real-time visibility and feedback, and built-in intelligence to account for dependencies across your infrastructure.

-### Interactive dependency visualizations

 Puppet Enterprise now includes new ways to visualize your infrastructure model as a graph, making it easy to see the upstream and downstream dependencies across all the configurations you define and enforce on each node.
 This makes it easier than ever to collaborate, troubleshoot issues, and understand which configuration resources depend on each other so you can deploy more confidently.

-### Code management

 Building on the popular r10k tool, Puppet Enterprise now includes automated workflows to review, test, promote and deploy Puppet code across your development, testing and production environments.
 You can check your code into common version control systems, automatically sync code across multiple compile masters, and more easily ensure consistency across your environments.

-### Automated provisioning

 Puppet Enterprise now includes new supported modules and workflows to automate Day One provisioning across your bare metal, virtual, cloud and containerized infrastructure.
 You’ll find supported modules to install and launch AWS, Docker, Microsoft Azure and vSphere, plus fully supported Razor for bare metal provisioning.

-### Role-based access control

-Puppet Enterprise includes powerful role-based access control (RBAC) to enable you to safely delegate work to the right individuals and teams.
+Finally, Puppet Enterprise includes powerful role-based access control (RBAC) to enable you to safely delegate work to the right individuals and teams.
 You can assign permissions and control who has access to what, and set guard rails so your teams can work together safely.

+Regardless of whether you're running Open Source Puppet or Puppet Enterprise, you'll find a Puppet 4 based infrastructure scales better, takes less work to manage, and unlocks powerful new capabilities for modules.

 ## Your infrastructure, improved